+DEV2-O1 Comprehensive Development

+The Takapō / Lake Tekapo North-West Future Development Area is developed for residential activities in a comprehensive manner, providing for a range of housing options and densities and other supporting activities, that is appropriate to its landscape setting, protects important ecological values and is integrated with infrastructure.

+Policies

+DEV2-P1 Master Plan

+Prior to the rezoning of the Takapō / Lake Tekapo North-West Future Development Area to enable any residential development, require a comprehensive Master Plan, which achieves the matters set out in DEV2-P2 to DEV2-P4, to be prepared and incorporated into the District Plan.

+DEV2-P2 Landscape

-Objectives DEV2-01 Comprehensive Development The Takapo / Lake Tekapo North-West Future Development Area is developed for residential activities in a comprehensive ling for a range of housing options and densities and other supporting activities, that is appropriate to its landscape setti ng, protects important ecological values and is integrated with infrastructure.
-Policies DEV2-P1 Master Plan development, r oning of the Takapō / Lake Tekapo North-West Future Development Area to enable any residential equire a comprehensive Master Plan, which achieves the matters set out in DEV2-P2 to DEV2-P4, to be ncorporated into the District Plan.
-DEV2-P2 Landscape Maintain the lar Area by: ndscape values associated with the setting of the Takapō / Lake Tekapo North-West Future Development aining development on the lake side of the ridge to avoid visibility of development from the approach along Highway 8 from Twizel; 2. minimising earthworks and recontouring to maintain the natural contours of the land; and sion of landscape buffer planting along the State Highway 8 frontage and Godley Peaks Road frontage to assist in containing visual effects of development.
-DEV2-P3 Ecology Identify indigen ous invertebrate, bird, lizard and vegetation values and design any development to maintain these values.
-DEV2-P4 Infrastructure y development in the Takapō / Lake Tekapo North-West Future Development Area is able to be serviced vater and wastewater.
+Maintain the landscape values associated with the setting of the Takapō / Lake Tekapo North-West Future Development Area by:

+- 1. containing development on the lake side of the ridge to avoid visibility of development from the approach along State Highway 8 from Twizel; - 2. minimising earthworks and recontouring to maintain the natural contours of the land; and - 3. provision of landscape buffer planting along the State Highway 8 frontage and Godley Peaks Road frontage to assist in containing visual effects of development.

+DEV2-P3 Ecology

+Identify indigenous invertebrate, bird, lizard and vegetation values and design any development to maintain these values.

+DEV2-P4 Infrastructure

+Ensure that any development in the Takapō / Lake Tekapo North-West Future Development Area is able to be serviced by reticulated water and wastewater.